top of page

 Seniors

-An annual team event that generally takes place in October including around 13 running clubs, may of whom overlap with those that take part in the Summer League events.
+An annual team event that generally takes place late-October including approx. 13 running clubs, may of whom also take part in the Summer League events.

 Juniors